urbanairship/python-library/docs/static_lists.rst

 With the Static List endpoint, you can easily target and manage lists of devices that are defined in your systems outside of Urban Airship.
-Any list or grouping of devices that is maintained in an exterior database (such as members of a customer loyalty program) is a good candidate for Static Lists.
+Any list or grouping of devices that is maintained in an external database (such as members of a customer loyalty program) is a good candidate for Static Lists.
 For more information, see: http://docs.urbanairship.com/api/ua.html#static-lists